Pratik-11/questdb.io/docs/operations/capacity-planning.md

 ### Write amplification

-When ingesting out-of-order data, high disk write rate combined with high write amplification may slow down the performance.
+When ingesting out-of-order data, a high disk write rate combined with high write amplification may slow down the performance.

 For data ingestion over PGWire, or as a further step for ILP ingestion, smaller